StackStorm/orquestaconvert/README.md

 * Does not convert complex Jinja / YAQL expressions
 * Does not convert `reverse` workflows
 * Does not convert workbooks
+* Does not convert `task('xxx')` references to non-local tasks, the current task is always assumed.